Though not commonly discussed, rebluing a gun is an important process for maintaining your firearm’s look and utility.

 Once you have done this, you’ll want to dip two parts: your gun barrel that you’ve wired and the basket of parts.

 Be sure to dip your barrel in at an angle to let all the air escape from it.
-You’ll also want to move your basket around in the solution to be sure that your parts are completely covered in solution.
+You’ll also want to move your basket around in the solution to be sure that your parts are completely covered in the solution.

 You can leave your parts in the solution between fifteen or thirty minutes.
 Be sure to check appropriately to tell when your gun has the right amount of blue hue.